Having a baby is an exciting life event and we are privileged to be able to share this time with you and your family.

 You will recognize staff by their hospital photo ID.
 While you are on the Maternity Unit, the safety of your baby is very important.

-Immediately following the birth of your baby, you and your baby will be tagged with matching bracelets.
+Following the birth of your baby, you and your baby will receive matching bracelets.
 Never leave your baby unattended.
 If someone asks to take your baby from your room and you are in doubt of the person’s identity, contact your nurse immediately.

 A certified infant car seat is required by Yukon law.
-A car seat technician from Yukon government is available to provide information and provide a seat inspection while you are in hospital.
-If you have questions ask your nurse or contact Transport Services at Yukon Highways & Public Works at 867-667-5832.
+A car seat technician from Yukon government can provide information and a seat inspection.

 Birth Registration Forms